timofeysie/khipu/docs/architecture/parsing-wikipedia-content.md

 There is a lot more of that.
 If you are wondering what the semantics section is, it's the logical semantic character for a proposal or statement.
 Maybe that is called propositional calculus represented with p, q, etc. using logical connectives like \displaystyle \And ,\rightarrow ,\lor ,\equiv ,\sim.
 It looks like an italics _P V (not) P_ in a browser, but the formulas are un-selectable like images.
 On other sites, they come out as escape characters.

+### End of the sprint

+As a sprint retro, it's good to look back over what was accomplished.

+As part of the [epic to add an order to the list](https://github.com/timofeysie/khipu/issues/42), first there was urgent need to refactor the item.store

+This lead to a desire to see the fallacies list in action to make things more interesting.
+Thus the parse the wiki-list api results for items, issue #44 was begun about 30 days ago.

+During this time the docs directory gained a new sub=-directory for architecture, and some of the content from the long readme was added to their own files, such as this one.

+A long discussion on the firebase-realtime-db.md file led to more separation of concerns into load and save features accessed through a new FAB (fabulous action button) on the categories page which put our old add category feature to better use.

+Now we can create the list of fallacies from wikidata and wikipedia, and create (overwrite) the list on Firebase.
+Yes, it's only loaded up for fallacies, but needs to be thought out more as to how to enter new categories and opposed to edit an existing category.

+That, and the functionality from the item.store that was moved to add-category needs to be removed and that class now should only read the existing list from the db.

+And then, there would be the little question of ordering and pagination.
+So, we've got a long way to go/ But the last thirty days have shown some good work with only a little time spent every evening plodding away at the issues raised on GitHub.

+Oh, and milestones started getting put to use to try to tame the growing scope of this project.
+That's been another positive development.

+One regression was that now [no icons at all show up on the app](https://github.com/timofeysie/khipu/issues/47).
+They went from working, except newly added ones, to fixed, then to none at all.
+Not sure how rocket handles the ionic icons, but it needs to be addressed.
+It wasn't high priority, but it's a blocker for a release, which needs to be done soon.

+Commit message: closes #44 closes #45 closes #50 overwrite and save merged list of items working

 ## Previous notes on Cognitive biases parsing

 After doing a bit of work to get the fallacies from the list of page, the next task is to also make it work for cognitive biases.